TensorFlowKR/dlcampjeju/2018/index.md

 is an annual camp held at [Jeju Island, South Korea](https://en.wikipedia.org/wiki/Jeju_Island), which was [first launched in 2017](../2017/) with 20 participants from all over the world.

-This year, it will be again be hosting 20-30 participants, that come from various backgrounds but all interested in practicing and advancing deep learning.
+This year, it will again be hosting 20-30 participants, that come from various backgrounds but all interested in practicing and advancing deep learning.

 <div class="text-center mb-5">